fsmiamoto/dwmblocks/README.md

 The status bar is made up from text output from command-line programs.

-You can use the output of shell scripts or programs as a block with adding added properties such as an icon, update interval and a signal number.
+You can use the output of shell scripts or programs as a block with adding properties such as an icon, update interval and a update signal.

 ## Adding or modifying blocks
 Blocks are added and removed by editing the `blocks.h` header file.